FWKMultiverse/NEURAL-NEXUS/README.md

 **Agent diversity term** — Four internal agents each produce independent predictions.
 The training loss includes a term that penalizes the agents for agreeing too strongly — encouraging diverse perspectives rather than converging to a single overfit solution.

+**Epoch bagging** — Each epoch trains on a random 85% subset of available samples, reducing the model's ability to memorize any specific example.

 **Label smoothing** — Rather than training on hard labels, the model trains on softened targets.
-This prevents overconfidence on any specific training example, which is a primary driver of overfitting.
+This prevents overconfidence on any specific training example.

 **Return-weighted loss** — Samples with larger actual market moves receive higher weight.
 This de-emphasizes borderline or noisy samples that would otherwise encourage memorization.